Vonage/vonage-go-sdk/README.md

 }
 ```

 ### JWT Authentication

+We use JSON Web Tokens for authentication on some APIs (some are API key and secret).
+More information about working with JWTs is in the following sections.

 #### Generate a Basic JWT

 Generate a JSON Web Token (JWT) for the APIs that use that.
 You usually won't need to do this if you're using the library but if you need to make a custom request or want to use a JWT for something else, you can use this.